openSUSE/news-o-o/_posts/2012-08-10-opensuse-conference-is-coming-sponsorship-request-starts-today.markdown

 ---
 author: Izabel Valverde
+comments: true
 date: 2012-08-10 14:12:10+00:00
 layout: post
 link: https://news.opensuse.org/2012/08/10/opensuse-conference-is-coming-sponsorship-request-starts-today/
+slug: opensuse-conference-is-coming-sponsorship-request-starts-today
-title: "openSUSE Conference is coming...
-Sponsorship request starts today!\
+title: openSUSE Conference is coming...
+Sponsorship request starts today!
-  "
+wordpress_id: 13785
 categories:
 - Announcements
 - Conference
 ---

 **The openSUSE Travel Support Team is happy to announce that they are ready to process applications to sponsor openSUSE people to attend openSUSE Conference.
 The Conference will be held in Prague, Czech Republic - October 20-23, 2012.**

 The Travel Committee can reimburses up to 80% of travel costs and lodging costs such as plane ticket, train ticket, bus ticket, hotel and hostel.
 Expenses with Visa, documentation, food, extras are up to the requester, The Travel Team won't be able to cover since is looking for sponsor as many people as possible.